-This recipe really is as simple as tossing a few ingredients like beans, garlic, cilantro, balsamic vinegar, and spices into a blender.
+This recipe really is as simple as tossing a few ingredients into a blender and processing.
 It doesn’t get much easier than that!

 Just remember that if you’re using canned chickpeas, drain and rinse in a colander to remove salt and preservatives.

-- Combine all ingredients in a blender or food processor and blend into a smooth paste.
+Combine all ingredients in a blender or food processor and blend into a smooth paste.
 If you like your hummus creamier, simply allow it to process a little longer at high speed.

-To provide even more flavor, place it in an airtight bowl and chill several hours or overnight to allow flavors to blend.
+To provide even more flavor, place it in an airtight bowl and chill for several hours or overnight to allow flavors to blend.

-- Serve with fresh-cut vegetables, pita bread, or on sandwiches.
+Serve with fresh-cut vegetables, pita bread, or on sandwiches and wraps.

 Keeps 5-7 days in the refrigerator.